sanrajmitra97/Parameta/README.md

 # Parameta
-Takehome Assessment for Parameter Solutions
+Takehome Assessment for Parameta Solutions

 # Prerequisites
 1. Clone this repository using the command `git clone https://github.com/sanrajmitra97/Parameta.git` or any other method you prefer.